 - Dermal fillers

 Laser skin resurfacing

-Procedure: The medical team will either numb the area to be treated or sedate the patient, depending on the treatment size and type of laser.
+- Procedure: The medical team will either numb the area to be treated or sedate the patient, depending on the treatment size and type of laser.
 During the procedure, an intense laser beam penetrates the skin in the affected areas with either pulsed or sprayed light.
-The treatment process takes between 30 minutes and 2 hours.
+The treatment process takes between 30-24 minutes.

 Microfocused ultrasound (MFU)

 Ultrasound waves have been used for everything from healing injured tendons to imaging internal organs.
 Plastic surgeons can now use them to treat the “turkey neck” that results from age and sun damage.

 MFU uses highly focused beams of ultrasound waves to briefly heat deep skin tissue in the face and neck to 140 degrees Fahrenheit.
 The top layers of skin are not affected by the ultrasound beam.
 The heating of the deeper tissue causes collagen fibers to break apart and subsequently create new, fresh fibers.
 The result is tighter, firmer skin with reduced wrinkles in the neck and lower facial region.
 Improvements continue over the first few months after treatment.

 - Procedure: A clinician performs the treatment in a clinical setting.
 After a cool gel is applied to the skin, a hand-held wand is used to deliver the sound waves to the target area through a specialized ultrasound head.
 If patients find the procedure uncomfortable, they can take medication to dull the pain.
 It is a one-time, 90-minute procedure.
 People generally tolerate it well, although it is common to feel the pulsed bursts of energy.
 Occasionally, the clinician will ask the patient to return for a second treatment if necessary.

 - Side effects: tenderness, redness, swelling, and occasional bruising.

 - Average cost: $800-$2,500